It is extremely difficult to maintain your health in America’s toxic food environment. But it’s not your fault, and you should be angry.

 I understand your anger, and your need to vent.
 I’m angry, too.

 I was once in a checkout line with a lady who said she was embarrassed that she didn’t read food labels, and didn’t know what to look for on them, even if she did.
-(The major things are partially hydrogenated oils and high fructose corn syrup.)
-But she isn’t the one who should be embarrassed It shouldn’t be necessary for her to understand all of these things!
+(The major things are partially hydrogenated oils and high fructose corn syrup, but there are others.)
+I tried to tell her that she isn’t the one who should be embarrassed!
+It shouldn’t be necessary for her to understand all of these things!

 The people who should be embarrassed are the politicians who claim we live in the “greatest democracy in the world” and that we have “the highest standard of living in the world”, when the facts are: